drocheam/optrace/docs/source/usage/plots.rst

 Autofocus Cost Plots
 ___________________________

-Cost plots are especially useful to debug the focus finding and check how pronounced a focus or focus region is.
+Cost plots are used to debug the focus search and assess how pronounced a focus or focus region is.
 Plotting the cost function and result is done by calling the :func:`autofocus_cost_plot <optrace.plots.misc_plots.autofocus_cost_plot>` method from :mod:`optrace.plots`.
-It requires the :python:`res, afdict` parameters from before.
+It requires the :python:`res, afdict` parameters from the :meth:`autofocus <optrace.tracer.raytracer.Raytracer.autofocus>` function.
+..
+TODO link autofocus and autofocus section

 .. code-block:: python